 Erika Rudin-Luria is President of the Jewish Federation of Cleveland.
 Most recently, she served as Senior Vice President and the Chief Strategy Officer in which she oversaw Federation’s strategic planning, community development, allocations, governance and marketing functions.
 In her tenure at the Jewish Federation of Cleveland, Erika has provided vision and direction to drive planning and research agendas and has been responsible for developing multiple initiatives to meet community needs.
 When Erika first joined the Jewish Federation of Cleveland, she served as a Supporting Foundations Manager, managing 13 supporting foundations and the development of the Maltz Museum of Jewish Heritage.
 Since then, she has served as the Planning Director, and then the Vice President of Community Development.
 Erika is a graduate of Brandeis University and earned her MSSW from Columbia University’s School of Social Work and her MA in Judaic Studies from the Jewish Theological Seminary of America.

-Rabbi Hugh Seid-Valencia is the Community Engagement Director of the Addison-Penzak JCC of Silicon Valley.
+Rabbi Hugh Seid-Valencia is the Director of Collaborative Leadership and Jewish Engagement at Jewish Silicon Valley.
+Most recently, he served as Director of Communal Leadership and Jewish Engagement of the Addison-Penzak JCC of Silicon Valley.
 He previously served as Jewish Community Liaison for VITAS Healthcare and, prior to that, spent ten years teaching Jewish Studies at Kehillah Jewish High School in Palo Alto, where he served most recently as Director of Israel and Jewish Studies Curricula.
 After studying at Deep Springs College, he earned a B.A. with Highest Honors in English Literature from UC Berkeley and received his rabbinical training from the Reconstructionist Rabbinical College.
 He has completed both the Rabbinic Leadership Training Program and the Tikkun Middot Training Program of the Institute for Jewish Spirituality.
 He teaches and lectures on topics including parenting, Jewish meditation, Jewish perspectives on the afterlife, ethical dilemmas in extending life, and reading and writing ethical wills.